Student exchange: From farms to skyscrapers13 June 2017

 “Oh, my gosh!
 That’s a real donkey,” exclaimed one of the visitors.

 The Pelham Preparatory Academy students spent several days with their counterparts at Willsboro Central School — who later visited them in the Big Apple.

-The student exchange is one of many activities provided by College for Every Student, which is headquartered in Essex.
+The student exchange is one of many activities provided by CFES, which is headquartered in Essex.

 HORSES AND GOATS

 A highlight in the North Country proved to be visits to three farms in the Reber area, where the students from the city didn't hold back as they processed the experience.

 "It smells divine," one offered, holding her nose as they toured the cow barn at Moran's.